-The Department of Languages and Cultures offers degree programs in French, Spanish, Latin American Studies, and Translation & Interpreting: Spanish-English.
+The Department of Languages and Cultures offers degree programs in French, Spanish, and Latin American Studies.
 These programs are designed to train students in both the target language and the culture of those countries where the language is spoken.
 The department also offers minors in French and Spanish, and participates in the interdisciplinary minor program in Latin American Studies.
 Students University-wide can use their General Elective allowance to study languages from our global world including German and Italian.

 - A Bachelor of Arts in French or Spanish requires a minimum of 31 hours in the major language, 25 hours of which must be taken at the 300-400 level.
 See the degree plan for Spanish and French.